 Under the influence of the current accountability trend, The New York State School Boards Association (NYSSBA) aligned its methodology of evaluating superintendents and school boards to the HEDI matrix.
-(A sample of the matrix as used by NYSED is below).
+(A sample of the matrix as used by NYSED is pictured).
 The 18-page evaluation guidelines are available on the association’s website.
 The NYSSBA guidelines evaluate more aspects than the matrix.
 The association added fields dedicated to the quality of the community-school board relationship and the ethics—culture—of the school board and the superintendent.
 But right at the opening, the guidelines mention they are not binding.
 Why?

 It would be unfair to blame the current school board members.
-It takes the village to set the ethical norms and school policies.
+It takes the village to set ethical norms and school policies.
 In Malverne public school community, circumventing the public has been going on for so long that it is perceived as something that is inherent to the system.

 On August 30th, I updated the post with this meme that is quite fitting here.